CompGeoInc/sagemaker-custom-example/README.md

 # Notes

+* Note that you don't need to use Python and TensorFlow to use SageMaker, this is just an example.
+Your Docker container can be any framework or language as long as it obeys the SageMaker commands and loads/saves data to the correct places.
 * Note that SageMaker will deliver all hyperparameters as strings so you must convert them to integer.

 # Important Paths